How To Teach Guitar

 Download the free lesson plan

-The backing track (which has a vocal intro and outro to up the energy levels) is simply a bass player and a drummer cycling between two bars of each chord The classic "power trio" line up leaving the teacher and the student to concentrate on moving between the chords
+The backing track (which has a "hot" vocal intro and outro to up the energy levels and to let you and your learners know when the track is about to start and end) is simply a bass player and a drummer cycling between two bars of each chord The classic "power trio" line up leaving the teacher and the student to concentrate on moving between the chords

 A to G Backing Track